 Central Sierra Continuum of Care (CSCoC) is made up of Amador, Calaveras, Mariposa and Tuolumne Counties.
 It meets on a monthly basis to promote a community–wide commitment to the goal of ending homelessness; it provides funding for efforts by nonprofit providers and State and local governments to quickly re–house homeless individuals and families to minimize trauma and dislocation; promotes access to and effective utilization of mainstream programs, and optimizes self-sufficiency among individuals and families experiencing homelessness.

-The U.S. Department of Housing and Urban Development (HUD) has released the Notice of Funding Availability (NOFA) for the FY2016 CSCoC competition.
-CSCoC funds are available to address homelessness in Amador, Calaveras, Tuolumne and Mariposa Counties through eligible strategies described in the NOFA.
-In accordance with HUD requirements, the CSCoC must rank all applications and must set a local deadline for applications to be submitted to the CSCoC no later than 30 days before the application deadline of September 14, 2016.
+The U.S. Department of Housing and Urban Development (HUD) released the Notice of Funding Availability (NOFA) for the FY2017 CSCoC competition.
+CSCoC funds were available to address homelessness in Amador, Calaveras, Tuolumne and Mariposa Counties through eligible strategies described in the NOFA.
+In accordance with HUD requirements, the CSCoC must rank all applications and must set a local deadline for applications to be submitted to the CSCoC no later than 30 days before the application deadline of September 28, 2017.

-For questions about the local application process, contact the Applications must be completed using the HUD E-snaps system and submitted electronically to the CSCoC in PDF format.
+For questions about the local application process, please contact ATCAA at 209-533-1397 X251.
+Applications must be completed using the HUD E-snaps system and submitted electronically to the CSCoC in PDF format.

 Sierra Hope Organization Learn more